Cognigy/Documentation/docs/en/docs/ai/handover-providers/live-agent-setup/live-agent-setup-handover-endpoint.md

 If the toggle switch for the **Handover to pre-configured Live Agent account** option is activated, conversations will be transferred to the Live Agent Account mapped to the current Cognigy.AI organization.

-To use the pre-configured Live Agent you need to set following environment variables in your Cognigy.AI installation:
+To use the pre-configured Live Agent you need to set the following environment variables in your Cognigy.AI installation:

 ```txt
 FEATURE_USE_COGNIGY_LIVE_AGENT: true